U.S. firms eye Myanmar as sanctions suspended

 Nabil Barakat, CEO of Wamar International, a U.S.-based energy services firm, met senior Myanmar government officials this week to discuss projects including repairing gas-fired power plants in Yangon, local media reported.
 Myanmar, formerly known as Burma, has huge gas resources, but a dysfunctional power grid, with nationwide rolling blackouts.

 The International Monetary Fund has estimated Myanmar’s GDP at a little over $50 billion.
-Neighbouring Thailand, with a population of about 67 million, has a GDP of $348 billion.
+Neighboring Thailand, with a population of about 67 million, has a GDP of $348 billion.

 Clinton said Washington would issue a general license to permit U.S. investments across Myanmar’s economy, allowing U.S. energy, mining and financial services companies to look for opportunities in an economy which is rapidly re-opening after having been run down by five decades of military rule.